doihead/chipyard/ee194-lab/chipyardlab.md

 </table>

 After the run is done (can take ~20 minutes), check the `$chipyard/sims/vcs/generated-src` folder.
 Find the directory of the config that you ran and you should see the following files:
-- `XXX.top.v`: Synthesizable Verilog source
+- `ChipTop.v`: Synthesizable Verilog source
-- `XXX.harness.v`: TestHarness
+- `TestHarness.v`: TestHarness
 - `XXX.dts`: device tree string
 - `XXX.memmap.json`: memory map